bhagwat-rahul/fromthetransistor/section-3/riscv/notes.md

 # Some terminology

-a *core* is defined as anything containing it's own ifetch unit. each core could support multiple *harts* (hardware threads) through multi threading.
+a *core* is defined as anything containing it's own ifetch unit.

+each core could support multiple *harts* (hardware threads) through multi threading.

 *coprocessor* is anything attached to a core sequenced w riscv ins streams but can have additional state, extensions etc.

 *accelerator* is non programmable fixed function unit w specialised exclusions

+# behavior

 Behavior of riscv programs depends on eei (exec env interface):- defines no of harts, init state of harts, priv modes, what is impl in sw and what in hw

 *bare metal* is where harts are directly in hw and instr's have access to direct addr space. an exec env beginning on power on reset.

 *risc v os* systems to provide multiple user level exec env's multiplexing user-level harts onto physical threads and controlling acc via virt memory.

-*risc v hypervisors* multiple supervisor level exec envs for guest os'Some *emulators* emulate hart on underlying system.
+*risc v hypervisors* multiple supervisor level exec envs for guest os's

+*emulators* emulate hart on underlying system.